JoshuaGrams/philtre2d/doc/engine/input.md

 ##### Input.bind("axis", inputStrNeg, inputStrPos, actionName)

 ##### Input.bind("text" or "cursor", actionName)
 Typed "text" input and mouse "cursor" movement are their own special cases.
-They directly correspond to specific raw inputs, so you don't need an device and ID to bind them.
+They directly correspond to specific raw inputs, so you don't need a device and ID to bind them.

 ##### Input.bind(table)
 Make multiple bindings at once by providing a list of tables with the arguments for each binding.